-This story was published on 5 September 2018.
-If you wish to use this content, and need to confirm that the information is still current, contact email@example.com.
+This story was first published on 5 September 2018.
+If you wish to use this content, please contact firstname.lastname@example.org to confirm that the information is still current.

 The Labour Market Information Portal brings together data and insights from a range of official sources to increase your understanding of local labour markets.

 What is the Labour Market Information Portal?

 The portal was launched in 2005 to help employment service providers better understand their local labour markets, thus enabling them to provide the best service to job seekers.

 The scope of information published on the portal has increased significantly since 2005 and it is now home to a vast range of labour market information, catering to a range of users.
 The portal has established a reputation as a premier source of regional labour market data, and is now much easier to navigate following improvements to the user interface and data-mapping channel.

 What can I do on the Labour Market Information Portal?